lp-wan/archi/schc-architecture.md

 ## SCHC over UDP

 When SCHC operates over the Internet, middleboxes may block packets with a next header that is SCHC.
-To avoid that issue, it would be desirable to prepaend a UDP header before the SCHC header as shown in figure {{Fig-SCHC_hdr2}}.
+To avoid that issue, it would be desirable to prepend a UDP header before the SCHC header as shown in figure {{Fig-SCHC_hdr2}}.

 ~~~~
  +-------------+-------------+-------------+------------+-----------